Azure/azure-quickstart-templates/201-dsc-linux-azure-storage-on-ubuntu/README.md

 With this template, you could:

-1. Push MOF configurations to the Linux VM, the MOF files should be placed in public place
+1. Push MOF configurations to the Linux VM, the MOF files should be placed in Azure Storage
-2. Distribute MOF configurations to the Linux VM with Pull Servers, the meta MOF files should be placed in public place
+2. Distribute MOF configurations to the Linux VM with Pull Servers, the meta MOF files should be placed in Azure Storage
-3. Install custom DSC modules to the Linux VM, the resource module files should be placed in public place
+3. Install custom DSC modules to the Linux VM, the resource module files should be placed in Azure Storage

 How to deploy